uQr/cordova-docs/tutorial-team-build/README.md

         sudo chown -R `whoami` ~/.npm
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3.  **You checked in the platforms/android or platforms/ios folder from Windows and are seeing permission errors:** If you are seeing errors that are originating from files in your project's "platforms" folder, the root cause may be that you checked in shell scripts under the "platforms/android/cordova" or "platforms/ios/cordova" folders from Windows.
+3.  **You checked in the "platforms" folder from Windows and are seeing permission errors:** If you are seeing errors that are originating from files in your project's "platforms" folder, the root cause may be that you checked in shell scripts under the "platforms/android/cordova" or "platforms/ios/cordova" folders from Windows.
 This is because the NTFS file system has no concept of an "execute bit" that is required to run these from OSX.
 (The contents of the platforms is generally not intended for checked in and by default are excluded from Cordova projects in Visual Studio as a result.)

     For example, this error is saying the "version" script is not executable: